lerna-lite/lerna-lite/README.md

 5. you can troubleshoot/debug the code via the VSCode debugger launch configs that were setup

 ## Troubleshooting
-If you have problems running the lib and your problems are related to Git commands that were executed, then we suggest to first try with the `--git-dry-run` option to see if it helps in finding the error(s) you may have.
+If you have problems running the lib and your problems are related to Git commands that were executed, then we suggest to first try with the `--git-dry-run` (or `--cmd-dry-run`) option to see if it helps in finding the error(s) you may have.
 Another great, and possibly much more useful suggestion, is to search in the original Lerna [issues](https://github.com/lerna/lerna/issues) list and see if any solution could help you (remember that Lerna-Lite is a fork of the original code from Lerna and it works the same way).
 Lastly, if that is not enough and you wish to troubleshoot yourself, then read this [Troubleshooting - Wiki](https://github.com/ghiscoding/lerna-lite/wiki/Troubleshooting) to possibly troubleshoot yourself in your own environment.

 ## Lerna-Lite Packages